 This resource from the National Black Child Development Institute (NBCDI) is designed to challenge the prevailing discourse about Black children–one which overemphasizes limitations and deficits and does not draw upon the considerable strengths, assets and resilience demonstrated by our children, families and communities.

 The Tenets, a product of the Irving Harris Foundation Professional Development Network, are guiding principles created to encourage the infant mental health field to intentionally and mindfully engage in standards of practice that promote and strive for a just and equitable society.
-The Tenets are meant to empower individual practitioners, agencies, and systems of care to identify and address the social justice issues intricately intertwined with all work involving infant mental health and incorporate the Tenets into daily practice.
-The Tenets are rooted in belief that self-awareness and intentional action are the cornerstones of principles of equity and inclusion.
+They are meant to empower individual practitioners, agencies, and systems of care to identify and address the social justice issues intricately intertwined with all work involving infant mental health and incorporate the Tenets into daily practice.
+Rooted in belief that self-awareness and intentional action, The Tenets are the cornerstones of principles of equity and inclusion.

 Colorism, A Legacy of Historical Trauma in Parent-Child Relationships: Clinical, Research, and Personal Perspectives